-Writing on the Wall have been running our annual Pulp Idol competition for over ten years, publishing the first chapters of the competition’s finalists in an anthology.
-Many new novelists, including Ariel Khan (Raising Sparks), James Rice (Alice and the Fly), Ashleigh Nugent (LOCKS), Clare Coombes (Definitions), and most recently, Phillipa Holloway (The Half Life of Snails), have found their first success through Pulp Idol.
+Many new novelists, including Ashleigh Nugent (LOCKS), Ariel Khan (Raising Sparks), James Rice (Alice and the Fly, Walk), Clare Coombes (Definitions), and Philippa Holloway (The Half Life of Snails), have found their first success through Pulp Idol.
 This competition is unearthing the best new novelists from Liverpool and across the country.

-All finalists get their first chapter published in a book of ‘Firsts,’ which is produced in hard copy, a digital manuscript and made available on Amazon Kindle.
+All finalists get their first chapter published in a book of ‘Firsts,’ which is produced in hard copy, a digital manuscript and made available on Amazon Kindle (and free on Kindle Unlimited!).
 Copies of Pulp Idol – Firsts are sent to agents and publishers.

 “Pulp Idol continues to find and work with some of the finest new voices around and in this years anthology, they have published some of the best.”

-– Kevin Duffy, Pulp Idol Judge and Co-Founder of Bluemoose Books
+– Kevin Duffy, Judge and Co-Founder of Bluemoose Books

 “Congratulations to all of the finalists!
 What a competition.
 Each piece is a celebration in its own right.
 Together this is an exciting collection, a promise of what is to come.
 Personally, I can’t wait to read where your stories take you.”

-– Yvonne Battle-Felton, Pulp Idol Judge and Author (Remembered, Blackstone 2021)
+– Yvonne Battle-Felton, Judge and Author (Remembered, Blackstone 2021)

 For agents, publishers and anyone interested in contacting past Pulp Idol writers, please email: firstname.lastname@example.org